 Here are some steps to take when considering a green credit card.

-1. Find a green, environmentally friendly credit card that matches your spending habits and lifestyle by making a list of what kind of purchases you regularly make.
+1. Find a green, environmentally friendly credit card that matches your spending habits and lifestyle by listing what kind of purchases you regularly make.

-This will be the basis for finding the best green credit cards on the market today.
+This will be the basis for finding the best green credit cards today.
 For example: What type of grocery store do you shop at?
 Do you eat out at restaurants often?
 What is your income level?

-2. Make a budget that outlines how much you are willing to spend in total on credit card purchases each month.
+2. Make a budget that outlines how much you are willing to spend on monthly credit card purchases.

 3. Decide on a credit card company and find the best green, environmentally responsible credit cards that fit your spending habits and lifestyle.